-To maximize heat exchanger life, the combustion air must be free of chemicals that can form corrosive acidic compounds in the combustion gases.
-The recommended source of combustion air is to use clean air from outside.
-DO NOT place any chemicals with flammable or caustic vapors or these other corrosive chemicals near the vent termination:
+To maximize heat exchanger life, the combustion air must be free of chemicals which form corrosive acidic compounds in the combustion gases.

+Do not store any chemicals with flammable or caustic vapors near the vent termination.
+Some examples of these chemicals are: